By Frank Spillers

 (State of Service report Salesforce 2019)

 And there’s the rub.
 Without a full inventory of customer interactions (via touchpoints) and an understanding of these touchpoints over time (a Customer Journey), you can be wasting money.
-For example, a mobile app that does not offer the same tooltip on a form field (eg a user hint with a business or regulatory requirement) as the Web version (because hover is not supported on mobile and designers used hover) can cause users to enter the wrong information.
+For example, users can enter the wrong information if a mobile app does not offer the same tooltip on a form field (eg a user hint with a business or regulatory requirement) as the Web version (because hover is not supported on mobile and designers used hover).
 This serious error might require a call to the call center call (expensive to the company).

 Note: Channel transaction costs in banking for example, are estimated per query at $0.17 (Web) vs $3.75 (Call center).
 Source: Towergroup and Fiserv study; also see Bećirović et. al 2017.

 Had the two digital channels in the above example offered consistent hints to users, errors could be prevented.
-Costs could be saved and well studied downstream customer satisfaction, loyalty, and word of mouth problems mititaged.
+The result is that costs could be saved and well studied downstream customer satisfaction, loyalty, and word of mouth problems mitigated.

 This data from another Salesforce study (State of the Connected Customer, Salesforce 2018) illustrates the fact that disconnects in channels are also sadly prevalent: